Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Model and main results

 \section{Model and main results}

-The random loop model is well-established and precisely defined in various papers, such as \cite{ueltschi_random_loops} and \cite{betz_sharptrees}.
+Precise definitions of the random loop model can be found, for example, in \cite{ueltschi_random_loops} and \cite{betz_sharptrees}.
 We restrict ourselves to a brief overview of the main objects.
-Let \( G = (V,E)\) denote a simple, connected graph with vertex set $V$ and edge set $E\subset\{\{x,y\}:x,y\in V, x\sim y\}$.
-In this paper, we always think of $G$ as a \emph{rooted graph}, i.e.\ a pair $(G,o)$ of a graph $G$ and a distinguished vertex $o\in V$ that we call the \emph{root}.
+Let \( G = (V,E)\) denote a simple, connected graph with vertex set \(V\) and edge set \(E\subset\{\{x,y\}:x,y\in V, x\ne y\}\).
+In this paper, we always think of \(G\) as a \emph{rooted graph}, i.e.\ a pair \((G,o)\) of a graph \(G\) and a distinguished vertex \(o\in V\) that we call the \emph{root}.